-EPA collaborates with a wide variety of multilateral organizations and institutions to protect human health and the environment.
+EPA collaborates with a wide variety of multilateral organizations to protect human health and the environment.
 Many pollutants released abroad directly affect the populations and ecosystems within our borders.
-In addition, foreign partners also often seek solutions to environmental problems from EPA and U.S. companies.
+In addition, foreign partners often seek solutions to environmental problems from EPA and U.S. experts who have demonstrated leadership on a variety of issues.

 Learn More about Our Work with International Organizations: